SamarjitK/datajoint/README.md

 > Note: in the future you'll be able to paste this in and re-run previous queries.

+If you're viewing lots of data, it can take a while for the results to load.
+To speed this up (or if you just don't want to see certain levels), you can unselect any level using the checkbox next to its name.
+For example, if you are just trying to find specific experiments, you can unselect all the other levels (queries on hidden levels will still apply).

+> Note: if the experiment level is hidden, you will not be able to push/pull tags (since this is done by experiment).

 You can add additional filters using the checkboxes (will add more).
 For example, marking "hide excluded" will hide any epochs with the `exclude` tag.
 Once you are happy with your query, click View Results to run!

 ## 4. Viewing results